nickcharlton/grape-roar-oauth2-demo/README.md

 [![Test Coverage](https://codeclimate.com/github/nickcharlton/grape-roar-oauth2-demo/badges/coverage.svg)](https://codeclimate.com/github/nickcharlton/grape-roar-oauth2-demo)
 [![Dependency Status](https://gemnasium.com/nickcharlton/grape-roar-oauth2-demo.svg)](https://gemnasium.com/nickcharlton/grape-roar-oauth2-demo)

+_This is no longer maintained, but should serve as a useful example._

 This is an example using [Grape][] & [Roar][], hosted inside a [Rails][] application to demonstrate building out a basic API.
 It expose two models, `User` and `Organisation`, with routes hosted at the root (i.e.: `/users`).